11 Painful Intercourse Causes (Dyspareunia): How to Completely Remove Pain

-Natural Home Remedies To Help Relieve Painful Intercourse
+Natural Home Remedies To Help Relieve Dyspareunia

 Applying lubricating gels to the outer sexual organs, the vulva and labia, as well as using lubricating products in the vagina may be helpful to some women and ease pain during intercourse.
 Sex toys, such as vibrators or dildos, may also be useful.
 A woman should talk with her health care professional before attempting to use a vaginal dilator.

 These are the specialist healthcare professionals you need to meet for dyspareunia treatment: